sudharsh/cloudcraft/README.md

 - Implement EC2 scaling to save costs
 - `setup.py` script for proper distribution
 - plugin management
-- Manage multiple instance of minecraft_server.jar
+- Manage multiple instances of minecraft_server.jar
 - More documentation
 - Keep track of instance shutdowns.
 If an instance is shutdown
 - Test cases